 Afterwards he says: “Does not all Scripture seem to you to forbid a prophet to receive gifts and money?
 When therefore I see the prophetess receiving gold and silver and costly garments, how can I avoid reproving her?”

-“So also Themiso, who was clothed with plausible covetousness, could not endure the sign of confession, but threw aside bonds for an abundance of possessions.
+And again a little farther on he speaks thus concerning one of their confessors: “So also Themiso, who was clothed with plausible covetousness, could not endure the sign of confession, but threw aside bonds for an abundance of possessions.
 Yet, though he should have been humble on this account, he dared to boast as a martyr, and in imitation of the apostle, he wrote a certain catholic epistle, to instruct those whose faith was better than his own, contending for words of empty sound, and blaspheming against the Lord and the apostles and the holy Church.”

-And again concerning others of those honored among them as martyrs, he writes as follows:
+And he says also that Zoticus, who was mentioned by the former writer, when Maximilla was pretending to prophesy in Pepuza, resisted her and endeavored to refute the spirit that was working in her; but was prevented by those who agreed with her.
+He mentions also a certain Thraseas among the martyrs of that time.
 He speaks, moreover, of a tradition that the Saviour commanded his apostles not to depart from Jerusalem for twelve years.
 He uses testimonies also from the Revelation of John, and he relates that a dead man had, through the Divine power, been raised by John himself in Ephesus.
 He also adds other things by which he fully and abundantly exposes the error of the heresy of which we have been speaking.
 These are the matters recorded by Apollonius.